khouloudsta/springboot-book-api/README.md

 ## Features

-* Create a new book
+- Create a new book
-* Get all books
+- Get all books
-* Get a book by ID
+- Get a book by ID
+- Update books
-* Delete a book
+- Delete a book
-* Manage authors
+- Manage authors
-* Exception handling
+- Exception handling

 ## Technologies